 You can also sleep at these magnificent hotels.
 Enjoy the roof top terrace and views all day long.

-Here is our guide to WHERE to stay in Barcelona.
+Read: full guide to WHERE to stay in Barcelona (+neighborhood map)

 I recommend staying at the gorgeous Casa Bonay.
 It comes with this roof top terrace and an exceptional design and vibe.